mParticle/docs/src/pages/guides/data-privacy-controls/index.md

 - Identify which outputs would perform 'analytics' processing
 - Apply a forwarding rule of: Only forward user data if GDPR Consent for 'marketing' is true

-## Data Privacy and the mParticle Platform
+## Data privacy and the mParticle platform

 Once enabled and configured, data privacy work with the mParticle platform to ingest and pass on consent state: